 Baby Shower Etiquette for the Host

-- Baby showers should be arranged and hosted by a close friend, preferably not an immediate family member.
+- Baby showers are to be arranged and hosted by a close friend, preferably not an immediate family member.
 Never (and I mean NEVER) give yourself a baby shower.

 - Invitations should be sent at least three weeks prior to the baby shower.

 - Etiquette states that baby gift registry information should not be included on the invitation, but can be enclosed separately.
 However, it seems to be the trend that shower hosts are including it on the invitation.

 - If this is your first time hosting a baby shower, check out our Baby Shower Planning Tips to help you throw a successful event.

 - If you are attending, you should bring a gift.
 If you can’t attend, you do not need to send a gift.